sinfulbobcat/godot/CONTRIBUTING.md

 - [Godot Contributors Chat](https://chat.godotengine.org): You will
-  find most core developers there, so it's the go-to platform for direct chat about Godot Engine development.
+  find most core developers there, so it's the go-to platform for direct chat about Meowdot Engine development.
 Browse the [Directory](https://chat.godotengine.org/directory/channels) for an overview of public channels focusing on various engine areas which you might be interested in.
 - [Bug tracker](https://github.com/godotengine/godot/issues): If there is an